Financial-Times/treecreeper/CONTRIBUTING.md

     description: 'Unique code/id for this item' // description used in graphql ui
     label: Code //Short label to be used when displaying this field in forms etc.
     fieldset: main // Optional fieldset that this property belongs to.
 Useful for grouping related properties
+    examples: // Optional array of examples of valid values for this properity
+     - LK60HPN
+  isOperational: // Optional.
+Additional properity, specific to this type
+    type: Boolean // Any primitive type or enum (see below)
+    trueLabel: Bus runs on public roads // Optional.
+Label to show when a boolean's value is true.
+Defaults to "Yes"
+    falseLabel: Bus doesn't run or only runs off-road // Optional.
+Label to show when a boolean's value is false.
+Defaults to "No"
 fieldsets:
   main: // name of a fieldset
     heading: Main properties // heading that can be used in UIs that group properties by fieldset